The Basics of Annulment in New Hampshire

 Learn about the grounds for an annulment and how to get one in New Hampshire.

 Like a divorce, an annulment is a court procedure that dissolves, or ends, a marriage.
 An annulment is different from a divorce in that an annulment treats the marriage like it never happened.
 Some people still think divorce carries a stigma, so they would rather have their marriage annulled than get a divorce.
-This type of civil annulment should not be confused with a religious annulment, which can only be granted by a church or clergy.
-A religious annulment will have no effect on your marital status, as far as the state is concerned.
+This type of civil annulment should not be confused with a religious annulment, which can only be granted by a church or clergy and is entirely separate from a civil divorce or annulment.

 Grounds for Annulment in New Hampshire

-There are limited reasons, or grounds, for getting an annulment in New Hampshire.
-You can get an annulment in New Hampshire for any of the following grounds:
+There are limited grounds for getting an annulment in New Hampshire.
+You can get an annulment in New Hampshire on any of the following grounds:

 • lack of consent of a parent or guardian if consent was required